-Other gene therapies for Wet AMD

 PEDF is a glycoprotein belonging to the serine proteinase inhibitor (SERPIN) superfamily and is a potent antiangiogenic factor57.
-In a phase 1 trial 28 patients with advanced wet AMD were given a single intravitreal injection of an adenoviral vector expressing human PEDF (AdPEDF.11)58.
+In a phase 1 trial, 28 patients with advanced wet AMD were given a single intravitreal injection of an adenoviral vector expressing human PEDF (AdPEDF.11)58.
 In this study there were no serious adverse events.
 The results of this study suggest the possibility of antiangiogenic activity that may last for several months after a single intravitreal injection, highlighting the potential of this treatment for wet AMD.

 Similarly, endostatin a known inhibitor of tumour angiogenesis has also been used in human studies.
 A group tested the safety and expression profile of a lentiviral Equine Infectious Anemia Virus (EIAV) vector expressing endostatin and angiostatin (RetinoStat)59.
 Patients with advanced wet AMD were recruited to this study.
 Each of the doses were well-tolerated.
 Long-term follow-up demonstrated expression was maintained at last measurement (2.5 years in eight subjects and >4 years in two subjects).

 Finally, another study looked at patients with treatment naive wet AMD60.
-Patients in this study received an intravitreal anti-VEGF injection at day 0 followed by an intravitreal injection of AAVCAGsCD59 at Day 7 and then were monitored monthly for 12 months.
+Patients in this study received an intravitreal anti-VEGF injection at day 0 followed by an intravitreal injection of AAVCAGsCD59 at Day 7 and then patients were monitored monthly for 12 months.
 They assessed the efficacy and safety of two doses of the adeno-associated viral vector serotype 2 expressing sCD59.
-AAVCAGsCD59 virus infects ganglion cells in the retina and starts producing the transgene product, sCD59.
 The full results are still not available.

 Cell therapy for macular degeneration

-Stem cells are cells which are capable of both self-renewal and of differentiating into different cells types.
-Various types of stem cells are used in cell-based therapies including embryonic stem cells (ESCs), adult stem cells eg mesenchymal, and induced pluripotent stem cells (iPSCs).
+Stem cells are cells capable of both self-renewal and of differentiating into different cell types.
+A variety of stem cells are used in cell-based therapies including embryonic stem cells (ESCs), adult stem cells eg mesenchymal, and induced pluripotent stem cells (iPSCs).

 There are two main mechanisms by which stem cells can be used as therapy in disease.
 Firstly, either as encapsulated cell therapies whereby a group of cells are formed in order to produce a protein which is lacking from the diseased tissue or secondly via the production of cells to replace diseased and damaged tissues such as the RPE in AMD.
-When replacing diseased tissue in the neural retina one of the main challenges is to be able to re-establish neural connections in order for the cells to function as healthy tissue.
-Replacement of the RPE in contrast does not suffer this challenge.
-However, the timing of RPE transplantation is key as if it is replaced too late in the disease course the cells it normally nourishes and protects such as the photoreceptors will have perished making the therapy redundant.
+When replacing diseased tissue in the neural retina one of the main challenges is to be able to re-establish neural connections in order for cells to function as healthy tissue.
+Replacement of the RPE in contrast does not suffer this challenge as no synapsis with other cells in the retina is required.
+However, the timing of RPE transplantation is key.
+If RPE is replaced too late in the disease course the cells it normally nourishes and protects such as the photoreceptors will have perished making the therapy redundant.
+However, intervening at an early stage carries the risk of surgery and therapy related complications when patients still retain relatively good vision.
+Additionally, it is also important to note that if the retinal disease causing RPE generation is not halted, the transplanted RPE cells will eventually degenerate.
 Another layer that can be targeted in cell-based therapy is the choroidal endothelial layer.
 Endothelial progenitor cells can be used to help re-establish vascularisation61.
+This may be relevant to AMD as choroidal degeneration is thought to be an aetiological factor in the development of AMD.